samterfa/gcp2slack/README.md

 \*\*\* Optional but highly recommended: [Set your pubsub push subscription to use authentication](https://cloud.google.com/pubsub/docs/push#setting_up_for_push_authentication) and set your Cloud Run service to only allow authenticated invocations.

 12. Run your service.
-Either push to your Github repo to trigger the service or use googleCloudRunner to serve it.
+Either push to your Github repo to trigger the service or use googleCloudRunner to build and deploy it.